 All abstracts will be reviewed by members of the Vienna Forum for Analytic Philosophy and members of the Department of Philosophy at the University of Vienna.
 Accepted papers should be suitable for a 45-minute presentation and must be sent to the organizers in advance for distribution among all participants.

-Deadline for submission of abstracts: 5 April 2019
+Extended deadline for submission of abstracts: April, 15 2019

 Notification of Acceptance: Mid April 2019